vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > **Not recommended**: You should work toward having both SPF and DKIM properly aligned

-- Allow SPF to pass using a different P1 sender, such as your email provider’s domain (if supported), and use DKIM on your own domain.
-This method is still DMARC compliant because DKIM matches the P2 sender domain.
+- Allow SPF to pass by using a different P1 sender, such as your email provider’s domain (if supported), and use DKIM on your own domain as the P2 sender.
+This method still DMARC compliant because DKIM is aligned with the P2 sender domain.

 > **Not recommended**: It is not best practice to rely only on DKIM validation.
 If DKIM fails, for example due to slow DNS response, there is no fallback.
+The best practice is to have both SPF and DKIM correctly aligned.

 - Not using entries like `a` and `mx`, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).